 Heads-up: This route often experiences winter closures due to snowfall.

 The Route: Diverting off US 550, 25 miles northwest of Bernalillo, at San Ysidro, this byway hugs the Jémez River and Jémez Mountains foothills and climbs to evergreen-strewn peaks.
 Follow NM 4 as it skims through Jemez Pueblo, where residents often sell horno bread and jewelry in the shadow of stunning red-rock cliffs.
 You can stop in the Walatowa Visitor Center to peruse the small but excellent museum and grab a hiking pass to explore a gentle nature trail through the red rocks.
 The byway then continues through the colorful haven of Jémez Springs, where Sunday-driver-friendly restaurants and art galleries huddle along the two-lane blacktop.
 The road then cruises past the forested prow of Battleship Rock, in the Santa Fe National Forest, and drops into grassy meadows raked with the many tributaries of the Jémez River before unfolding into the grassy swoop of the Valles Caldera National Preserve.
 From here you can retrace your route or continue on toward Los Alamos and Bandelier National Monument.

-Above: The historic Buckhorn Saloon and Opera House in Pinos Altos.
-Photo Courtesy Steve Steinmetz.
+The historic Buckhorn Saloon and Opera House in Pinos Altos.
+Photograph courtesy of Steve Steinmetz.

 TRAIL OF THE MOUNTAIN SPIRITS SCENIC BYWAY